 5. Citron Lemon

-Like the Bush Lemon, the Citron Lemon has hardly any juice and is used mostly for their rind.
-This lemon is capable of growing in sizes of up to 10 lb and there are three different types of this lemon.
-First, is the acidic pulp groups, which is like the Florentine and the Greek Citrons.
+Like the Bush Lemon, the Citron Lemon has hardly any juice and is used mostly for its rind.
+This lemon is capable of growing in sizes of up to 10 lb, and there are three different types of this lemon.
+First is the acidic pulp groups, which are like the Florentine and the Greek Citrons.

-Some people took the juices from this lemon and mixed it with honey and some felt it helped with poison, but it was never confirmed.
-Some of the illnesses the Citron Lemon helped were pulmonary diseases and gastrointestinal upsets.
-Some even found it effective on sea sicknesses or motion sickness.
+Some people took the juices from this lemon and mixed it with honey, and some felt it helped with poison, but it was never confirmed.
+Some of the illnesses the Citron Lemon helped were pulmonary diseases and gastrointestinal upsets, sea sicknesses, or motion sickness.

 6. Dorshapo Lemon

 The Dorshapo Lemon is like the Eureka Lemon and began to grow in the early 1900s.
 These lemons are not acidic and taste very sweet.
 This lemon was grown by three different people, and the name Dorshapo contains the letters of all three of the founders Dorsett, Shamel, and Popenoe.

 These lemons grow all over the world, except for a few Mediterranean countries, Italy and Spain, and it resembles the Lisbon Lemon.
 There have been many different types of this lemon that have been grown over the years.
 These lemons do contain seeds, and there is a noticeable difference between the Eureka Lemon compared to the other lemons.
 The Eureka Lemon has a nipple on the end of it.
 These lemon trees do not bear any thorns on them, and the tree will bear fruit year-round.
 Many growers choose to grow this type of lemon for this reason, as it is one of their favorite lemon options.
 These lemons are practically in every store.
 The earliest recorded growth was in 1858 and was grown in L.A., California.

 8. Fino Citron Lemon